daringanitch/terraform-chef-automate/README.md

 6. generate ssh key called mykey or pick a name and modify terrafrom modules (vars.tf and key.tf) to reflect new name.
 7. run "terraform init: in cloned repo directory
 8. run "terraform apply" in cloned directory
-9. login to aws and get the FQDN of the chef server
+9. login to aws and get the FQDN of the chef server or get from aws ec2 console.
 10. login to the automate server set variable chef_server_fqdn="FQDN chef server"